Click here to submit a Do-Follow BackLink On Our Website

 Making a Living as an Artist: My Journey and Advice

-Introduction: In this article, I will share my personal journey of how I make a living as an artist.
+Introduction: In this article, I will share my journey of how I make a living as an artist.
 However, it’s important to note that my path is not the only way to achieve this.
 There are numerous other paths you can explore.
 I encourage you to seek inspiration and advice from various sources.
 Alongside my experiences, I will also provide recommendations for other resources and individuals who have valuable insights into different artistic journeys.

 At the age of 19, I found myself unsure about my life’s direction while attending Y.M.C.A College.
 Living with my parents at the time, I had minimal responsibilities aside from my studies.
 This gave me ample free time, and being an avid internet user later in life, I discovered artists like Katarikawe’s paintings and Leonardo da Vinci‘s works of art.
 Observing their creative processes and how they worked as artists, particularly in terms of creating products for sale, inspired me greatly.

-Having already created my first website, which primarily focused on online business, I started to feel a bit fatigued and little bit passionate about it.
-Thus, I decided to venture into contemporary art and create my own pieces.
+Having already created my first website, which primarily focused on online business, I started to feel a bit fatigued and a little bit passionate about it.
+Thus, I decided to venture into contemporary art and create my pieces.
 Motivated by this new sub-direction, I invested in learning new art techniques, and painting tools and materials.
 Despite taking a year or so to gain confidence in my contemporary art skills, I eventually launched my online store.
 In the first year, I made approximately a few sales, which was a modest start.
 Though I didn’t envision it growing as significantly as it did, my primary goal was to have fun.
-It was during the 2020 pandemic when my art-related to my online venture, particularly art blogs, unexpectedly went viral, paving the way for my current endeavors.
+It was during the 2020 pandemic when my art related to my online venture, particularly art blogs, unexpectedly went viral, paving the way for my current endeavours.

 Please note that while my journey serves as an example, it is crucial to remember that there are various ways to achieve success as an artist.
 Now, let’s delve into running my online store, as well as discussing my other sources of income.